 Medical centers that have digitized their patient records don’t distribute their data across multiple facilities, instead keeping them on-site on centralized servers.
 These are a prime target for hackers, as evidenced by the ransomware attacks that struck NHS hospitals in the UK.
 Even if security risks are overlooked, there is still the problem of fragmentation.
 There are currently more than 50 different electronic healthcare record (eHR) software systems that operate in different hospitals, often with dozens of different packages within the same city.
 These centralized systems do not interoperate with one other and patient data ends up scattered between disparate centers.

 In life-and-death settings, the lack of reliable data and sluggish interfaces may prove devastating.
-The Essentia framework addresses all these issues by using a blockchain-powered system that will store clinically relevant patient data and which can be immediately accessed, regardless of geographical borders.
 Patient privacy is maintained on a secure decentralized network where access is granted to only those who are medically authorized and only for the duration needed.

 One of the main benefits of blockchain technology is the way it removes intermediaries or middlemen.
 The music business is a prime example of an industry whose inefficiencies have seen artists poorly remunerated for their efforts.
 A number of blockchain-based projects have sprung up seeking a fairer deal for music creators, including Artbit, overseen by former Guns N Roses drummer Matt Sorum.